 Revenue: Amount recognized on P&L this period per accounting rules.

 These numbers all differ.
 A company might have $200K in monthly bookings, $180K in MRR added (some contracts were multi-year), $165K in cash collected (some customers are slow to pay), and $170K in revenue recognized (includes revenue from prior period contracts).
+These gaps flow directly into SaaS unit economics, affecting CAC payback, lifetime value, and ultimately whether growth is creating or destroying value.

 Don’t confuse them when building models or talking to investors.
 Investors care about ARR/MRR for understanding business momentum.
 They care about revenue for understanding P&L performance.
 They care about bookings for understanding sales productivity.